marcopolo39/scu-textbook-project/README.md

 ---

-NEW: We don't need requirements.txt, Pipfile takes care of package management (instead of using "pip install XYZ" use "pipenv install XYZ")
+NEW: We don't need requirements.txt, Pipfile takes care of package management in pipenv

+- instead of using "pip install XYZ" use "pipenv install XYZ"

 NEW: "npm run start" should be working correctly now